Knowledge Hub

 4. Customer support

-Quality of customer support, deployment assistance, availability, strategic proximity, and ability to co-build innovation programs.
+Quality of customer support, deployment assistance, availability, strategic proximity, and ability to co-build with clients.

 5. AI integration

-Presence and maturity of artificial intelligence features such as ideation support, automatic clustering, intelligent scoring, decision support, and conversational assistants.
+Presence and maturity of artificial intelligence features: ideation support, automatic clustering, intelligent scoring, decision support, and conversational agents.

 6. Dashboards & analytics

-Depth of reporting and analytics tools, including portfolio visualization, ROI measurement, and clarity for both operational and executive stakeholders.
+Depth of reporting and analytics capabilities: portfolio visualization, ROI measurement, and clarity for both operational and strategic stakeholders.

-Multi-country and multi-language capabilities enabling global deployments and multicultural environments.
+Multi-country and multi-language capabilities, with the ability to support global deployments and multicultural environments.

 8. Product evolution dynamics